← Back to Blog

 Overview: Rock Hill Farms Single Barrel is one of those bottles that flies under the radar compared to its Buffalo Trace stablemates — no Pappy hype, no Blanton’s bottle-flipping circus.
 It sits quietly in the same family as Blanton’s and Elmer T. Lee, all sharing Buffalo Trace’s high-rye Mash Bill #2, but to my palate it’s the best of the three.
 I’ve never actually owned a bottle.
 I had this by the pour — $18 at a bar, which is a deal — and I’ve been hunting a bottle ever since.

 If you’ve read Pappyland by Wright Thompson, you may already know that the Buffalo Trace Distillery sits on what was historically called Rock Hill Farm, a large estate in Frankfort, Kentucky where Colonel Albert Bacon Blanton once entertained guests and ran operations.
 The brand name isn’t marketing invention; it’s the actual ground the distillery stands on.
+Rock Hill Farms is, in a sense, the most literally named bottle in the Buffalo Trace portfolio.

 Age: No age statement (typically 7–10 years)